Nationals vs. Padres Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has put up 47 hits with 13 doubles, a triple, six home runs and 12 walks.
-He has driven in 19 runs.
+- Jeimer Candelario has 47 hits with 13 doubles, a triple, six home runs, 13 walks and 19 RBI.

 Candelario Recent Games